Get Help Today: 844-288-4672

 When people develop a drug addiction, they often show specific patterns of thoughts, feelings, and behaviors.
 The Mayo Clinic provides a list of typical signs of addiction, such as spending more money on drugs than you can afford, experiencing powerful cravings, and struggling to abstain from use.

 Among people with drug addiction, one common tendency is to blame others.
-Addicts often hold other people responsible for damaging behaviors and for the repercussions of substance use, such as job loss, broken relationships, and arrests.
+Addicts often hold other people responsible for damaging behaviors and for the repercussions of substance misuse, such as job loss, broken relationships, and arrests.
 If they aren’t blaming other people, addicts may fault certain circumstances; for instance, they may claim they’re unlucky.

 Why do addicts place the blame entirely on other people or external circumstances?
 There are usually multiple reasons.